K3YOMI/Wall-of-Flippers/README.md

   as long as proper credit is given to `emilia (jbohack)` and `k3yomi (kiyomi)`.
 Thank you!

+  ## Notice (Please Read)
+  This project isn't the solution for catching every Bluetooth Low Energy (BLE) attack or Flipper Zero device.
+Users can easily dodge detection by changing their device's MAC address or name, or simply turning off Bluetooth.
+The main purpose here is keeping track of activity to catch a few "script kiddies" now and then.
+It's not foolproof, but it's a useful tool for identifying issues and figuring out how often devices are being misused.
+The real goal is to encourage updates for vulnerable devices, so they can't be exploited in the future.
+While this project doesn't stop attacks, logging is a crucial step in understanding device issues and abuse patterns.
+If you have any questions or concerns about bluetooth or the project itself, don't hesitate to reach out to me!

 ![Untitled2](https://github.com/K3YOMI/Wall-of-Flippers/assets/54733885/a146acc6-7786-4406-b818-36a48b29473d)

 ### Support Kiyomi (Developer)